celine-teh/vicHealthHeroes/wp-content/plugins/chatbot/readme.txt

-=== ChatBot ===
+=== ChatBot 🚀 ===
 Contributors: quantumcloud
 Donate link: https://www.quantumcloud.com/products/
 Tags: bot, chatbot, chat bot, live chat, live support, contact bot, HelpDesk, FAQ bot, Support bot Requires at least: 4.6
 Tested up to: 5.9
-Stable tag: 3.9.9
+Stable tag: 4.0.5
 Requires PHP: 5.6
 License: GPLv2 or later
 License URI: https://www.quantumcloud.com/products/

-NATIVE ChatBot for WordPress Website - WPBot.
-No code, Conversational forms, HelpDesk, Live Chat, Contact Bot.
-Most advanced and flexible WordPress ChatBot.
+ChatBot for Website.
+NATIVE, No code, Conversational forms, Live Chat, HelpDesk.
+Most advanced and flexible ChatBot for WordPress.

 == Description ==
-= What is the ChatBot for WordPress - WPBot? =
+= ChatBot for WordPress - WPBot =
-WPBot is an easy to use, Native, No coding required, AI WordPress ChatBot plugin for your website.
+WPBot is an easy to use, Native, No coding required, AI ChatBot plugin for your WordPress website.

 You can use WPBot as as a <strong>plug n' play</strong> AI website ChatBot without any technical knowledge at all.
 Just install it and the ChatBot can chat with the website users, show text responses you created from the WordPress backend, display a small set of FAQs, let users email you for support or leave their phone numbers like a floating HelpDesk or a Conversational Floating Contact bot.